juhalehtonen/elm-playground/README.md

 Elm is a functional, statically typed programming language.
 It is first and foremost intended for producing web front-ends, and so it compiles down to HTML and JavaScript.

-What primarily makes Elm stand out from every other JS tool is that the compiler can guarantee **no runtime errors in practice**.
+What primarily makes Elm stand out from every other JS tool is that the compiler guarantees **no runtime errors in practice**.
 While you can force the code to produce errors (e.g. by calling `Debug.crash`), in practice you should be able to be certain that if the code compiles, it will not run into errors in your browser.

 Other features of Elm include:
 - No `null` or `undefined`, everything has to be explicitly handled